erlang-ls/erlang_ls/README.md

 Look for the `erlang-ls` extension and install it.
 That's it.

+Remember that the Erlang Language Server requires Erlang/OTP 21 or higher to run, so ensure that OTP 21+ is available in your `PATH`.

 ### IntelliJ Setup

 > **WARNING**: The current version of the IntelliJ LSP plugin (1.5.4)